Research Assistant conservation genetics

 - Small population management

 As a research assistant at the Centre for Research and Conservation (CRC) of Antwerp ZOO and Planckendael ZOO I support colleagues in research projects focused on conservation genetics and population management.
-Currently I work on a project where I use computer simulations and modelling to discover the influence of inheritance patterns on the fitness of captive populations.
+Currently I am working on a project where I use computer simulations and modelling to discover the influence of inheritance patterns on the fitness of captive populations.

 My research interests vary widely, from conservation genetics to behavioural ecology and the role of zoos in in-situ and ex-situ conservation.